Techlink: Middle East Region's first Virtual Store

-In February 2013 Techlink opened Middle East region's first virtual store.
+In February 2013, Techlink opened Middle East region's first virtual store.
 Mall of Emirates, one of the busiest Dubai Metro station came to life today with virtual displays of more than 500 products with their QR codes which customers can scan using the apps on their smartphones to make an order and get the products delivered right to their doorstep.
 Handpicked products from major brands like Acer, Apple, Dell, HP, Kaspersky, Lenovo, Norton, Prestigio, Samsung, Toshiba, and many more were made available.

 Awards

-Department of Economic Development in Dubai (DED), announced in the year 2013 ‘Dubai SME 100’ rankings which lists the top SME companies at an ceremony held at the Dubai World Trade Centre.
+Department of Economic Development in Dubai (DED), announced in the year 2013 ‘Dubai SME 100’ rankings which lists the top SME companies at a ceremony held at the Dubai World Trade Centre.
 Mohamed Shameer, Managing Director represented Techlink Systems and received the award from Sheikh Majid bin Mohammed bin Rashid Al Maktoum, Chairman of the Dubai Culture and Arts Authority.